-From Songbird genome analysis reveals new insights into vocal behavior
+From Songbird genome analysis reveals new insights into vocal behavior:

 The zebra finch (Taeniopygia guttata), which derives its name from the black-and-white stripes on the male finch's throat, serves as a valuable model for studying human speech, communication and neurological disorders.
 The finch is the first songbird — and the second bird, after the chicken — to have its genome sequenced.